SuperBruceJia/promptcraft/README.md

 Since all the methods are executed on the CPU, they can be performed in parallel using the `multiprocessing` package.

-# Structure of the code
+# Structure of the Code
 At the root of the project, you will see:
 ```text
 .